 A company can only continue to exist if the business is growing, profitable, sustainable, and supported by all stakeholders.
 Organizations need to set sustainable development goals in the areas where they can create the most value for society and their stakeholders.
 UN climate summits are held every year, for governments to agree on steps to limit global temperature rises.
 They are referred to as COPs, which stands for “Conference of the Parties“.
 The parties are the attending countries that signed up to the original UN climate agreement in 1992.
 Before COP26 in 2021, UN chief António Guterres told world leaders that we are “digging our own graves” by failing to act fast enough on climate change.
-Sustainability keeps trending and is becoming the buzzword of governments, businesses, and people.
+In 2022 sustainability keeps trending and is an important buzzword of governments, businesses, and people.

-This article is written by Rudi Stalmans and featured in the 2021 autumn edition of Tank News International.
+The original version of this article is written by Rudi Stalmans and featured in the 2021 autumn edition of Tank News International.
 The article on our blog has been updated based on recent developments.

 Politicians acknowledge that cooperation is needed to handle climate change.
 The COP26, hosted by the UK in November 2021, worked as the platform for world leaders to set out their carbon reduction plans for 2030.
 Many countries have committed to getting to net-zero by 2050.
 To achieve this, governments, businesses, and individuals will have to make enormous and drastic changes.
-However, a document leak reported in the media indicated that some countries oppose several UN recommendations.
+However, a document leak reported in the media at that time indicated that some countries were opposing several UN recommendations.